 My daughter loves Nathan Hale’s graphic novel series, Hazardous Tales.
 She’s been reading Alamo All-Stars of late.
 Can you guess where we might be going soon?

-Download the printable to use with road trip activities for kids
+Sign up for Explorer Momma’s newsletter and download the printable to use with road trip activities for kids as a bonus!

 Give our kids’ free printable Airplane BINGO a try!
 Print it out and you’re good to go with an extra activity for the flight.

 So what are your road trip activities for kids?

 We love a good road trip as a family.
 So many funny memories are made, and you want everyone in the best mood possible.
 These road trip activities for kids have worked for us.
 I hope you take some time to prep your own road trip tote bag!
 Let me know how it goes.

 Now, what else do you do to occupy kids on the road?
 I’m always on the look-out for suggestions!